 I spend a lot of time in unspoilt places in Africa where animals have seemingly endless space to move with rhythm and grace.
 Here, they live in harmony, secure in their ancestral roots and habits.
 However, with the inexorable human expansion, the transformation of these pristine landscapes appears relentless.
 Yet, paradoxically, all cultures appear to revere such wildernesses.

 In the hope that it prompts us to start thinking about this cultural contradiction, I have attempted to create a visual form for our reverence.
-I imagine a landscape where time is forever suspended in a dreamlike way and where wild animals live in tranquility.
-And so, to start a conversation, I invite you to walk – accompanied by kids if you like - with the animals in their ethereal space, feel a lyrical moment, and participate in a heavenly experience.
+I imagine a landscape invisible to the human eye but not to the camera where time is forever suspended in a dreamlike way and where wild animals live in tranquility.
+And so, to start a conversation, I invite you to tiptoe – accompanied by kids if you like - with the animals in their ethereal space, feel a lyrical moment, and participate in a heavenly experience.

 Watching elephant groups in Amboseli National Park in Kenya, I got fascinated by their cohesion and co-operation.
 It reminded me of a quote attributed to Henri Poincare, the polymath: it is the harmony of the diverse parts, their symmetry, their happy balance: in a word, it is all that introduces order, all that gives unity, that permits us to see clearly and to comprehend at once both the ensemble and the detail.

 So, I set out to conjure up photographs that might prompt the viewer to reflect on the natural notions of unity and harmony.

 Fascinated by our primate relatives in general and chimpanzees in particular, we – a husband and wife team of photographers – spent a year spread over six years with the wild chimpanzees of Gombe Forest, Tanzania.
 Initially, we spent time to get to know these wild beings who also have recorded personal histories.
 Being chimpanzees and therefore curious, they also got to recognize us and to know us.